Risk International

 Risk International, founded in 1986, is a risk management consulting firm.
 It services clients in the areas of outsourced risk management, claims recovery, insurance archaeology, benefits advisement, actuarial services, loss prevention and mitigation.
 Headquartered in Fairlawn, Ohio, the company also has offices in Charlotte, North Carolina, Charleston, South Carolina, London and Ho Chi Minh City.

-Company Overview

-In 2016, 2015, and 2010, Risk International has been recognized as one of the fastest-growing companies in Northeast Ohio as a member of the Weatherhead 100 presented by Case Western Reserve University’s Weatherhead School of Management with Ohio's Council of Smaller Enterprises (COSE).
-The firm was 28th on the 2016 Weatherhead 100 list.

-In 2010, the firm received the Silver Circle Award for the Best Risk Management Consultant in Business Insurance's 2010 Readers Choice Awards for the fourth consecutive year.

-In 2011 the firm was ranked as the third largest independent U.S. risk management consultant by Business Insurance magazine.

 History

 Risk International's parent company was formed in 1985 when Zapata Corporation, an offshore drilling and marine services company, spun off its risk management department.
 Under the direction of Del R. Jones, Risk International was organized and gained its first client in 1986 when BFGoodrich, now Goodrich Corporation, outsourced its entire risk management department to Risk International.

 Because of its roots in the petrochemical industry Risk International's core competency was asset risk management and insurance claims resolution.
 As Risk International continued to hire experienced legal and insurance industry executives, it expanded its capabilities to include insurance archaeology, loss prevention and enterprise risk management.
 Throughout the 1990s Risk International developed expertise in long-tail claims resolution with Fortune 500 companies.

 During that period Risk International also did extensive research related to Holocaust survivor insurance claims culminating in testimony before the U.S. House of Representatives and the New York State Senate.

 Risk International is headquartered in Fairlawn, Ohio where BFGoodrich, now Goodrich Corporation, maintained its worldwide headquarters.
 Risk International opened another office in Charlotte, North Carolina to support the growth in that region of the US marketplace.

 In 2002, Del R. Jones retired from the business and Douglas L. Talley was named chairman and CEO of Risk international.
 After seven years, Michael D. Davis was named CEO while Talley retained his title of chairman.

 Today, Dave O'Brien serves as chairman of the board, Michael Davis as vice chairman and Doug Talley continues to serves as a member of the board.
 In 2010, Risk International opened its first international office in London to expand its capabilities in the European marketplace.
 Since then, Risk International has opened another international office in Ho Chi Minh City.